OpIndia: Content

 Raj, in 2014, intended for OpIndia to combat media manipulation and distinguish "what is being reported" from "what the facts are".
 In 2018, Sharma stated that OpIndia is openly right-leaning and does not claim to be ideologically neutral.
 Sharma described OpIndia's dislike of left-liberal ideas as one of the website's "ontological positions on the basis of which we operate" in 2019.
 As of June 2020, OpIndia declares on its website that it aims to produce content "that is free from the burden of liberal bias and political correctness".
 The site accepts article contributions from its readers.

 Fact checkers certified by the Poynter Institute's International Fact-Checking Network (IFCN), including Alt News and Boom, have identified multiple instances in which OpIndia has published fake news.
 According to a Newslaundry data compilation, OpIndia published 25 fake news stories and 14 misreported stories between January 2018 and June 2020 that were fact-checked by other organisations.
 False reports on OpIndia frequently criticise Muslims.
 Newslaundry found 28 articles on OpIndia released from 15 to 29 November 2019 with headlines that explicitly named Muslims as perpetrators of various crimes.
 A writer who left OpIndia due to this trend told Newslaundry, "If the accused in an incident belongs to the Muslim community, then you have to mention his name in the heading.
 The news is to be published in such a way that if the reader is a Hindu, then he starts developing hatred for Muslims."
 In April 2020, Bharti blamed the severity of the COVID-19 pandemic in India on Muslim "martyrdom" in an OpIndia video that was disseminated among Hindutva-oriented WhatsApp groups.
+According to Alt News, OpIndia propagated 18 instances of misinformation in 2022.